iamolegga/nestjs-ratelimiter/README.md

 ## Usage

+### Decorator

 Let's start with controllers.
-Controllers are the places where you set parameters for rate-limiter guard.
+Controllers are the places where you set parameters for the rate-limiter guard.
 You can set parameters for an entire controller or handler.
 Also, you can override the parameters of an entire controller by providing parameters for a specific handler.
-And finally, you can set several params for multi-checking.
+And finally, you can set several parameters for multi-checking.

 ```ts
 import { RateLimiter, LimiterInfo } from 'nest-ratelimiter';